laxmidhar2001/Bootstrap-Templating-project-/README.md

 # Bootstrap-Templating-project-
 Overview
-This project, "Mail Sender," developed by Laxmidhar Das, is a simple Node.js and Express.js application for sending emails using the Nodemailer library.
-It provides a straightforward implementation to send emails, and it's designed for ease of use.
+Welcome to the "Bootstrap Templating" project, crafted by Laxmidhar Das.
+This project leverages the power of Node.js and Express.js to provide a versatile and customizable template for web applications.
+For the frontend, HTML, JavaScript, jQuery, CSS, and Bootstrap have been employed to ensure a responsive and visually appealing user interface.

 Prerequisites
-Before using this project, make sure you follow these steps:
+Before using this project, ensure you complete the following steps:

 Create a JSON file for Dependencies: